redpesk-common/canbus-binding/docs/2-Installation.md

 > **NOTE** It's recommended that you follow this naming convention to named your CAN signals.
 >
-> There is only character `*` that is forbidden in names because it's used as wildcard for subscription and unsubscrition.
+> There is only character `*` that is forbidden in names because it's used as wildcard for subscription and unsubscription.
 >
 > This described in the below chapter.